meg4cyberc4t/mu_scaling_system/README.md

 ),
 ```

+### How to use it?

-3. Use Mu for widgets with num extension:
+Use Mu for widgets with num extension:
 ```dart
 SizedBox(
     height: 8.mu,
 ),
 ```

-4. Use Mu for TextStyle or TextTheme with extensions:
+Use Mu for TextStyle or TextTheme with extensions:
 ```dart
 TextStyle(fontSize: 14).scale((fontSize, mu) => fontSize * mu / 3.5);
 TextTheme().scale((fontSize, mu) => fontSize * mu / 3.5);
 ```

 Important points:
 * The function for adapting the size of the text style is not general, you can do your own.
 It exists in order to adjust the size of the text to Mu, but not to make the text out of size.
 * .scale() cannot be used if TextStyle does not have font Size set.
 (If you want to use out of the box, I recommend the Typography class).

-5. Enjoy!
+Enjoy!

 ### Contributing